United Kingdom Capital Gains Tax Calculator 2025

 To calculate your capital gain:

-• Subtract the purchase price (cost basis) from the sale price of the assets.
+• Subtract the purchase price from the sale price of the assets.

-• If the sale price is higher than the purchase price, the result is a capital gain.
+• If the sale price is higher, the result is a capital gain.

-• If the sale price is lower than the purchase price, the result is a capital loss.
+• If the sale price is lower, the result is a capital loss.

 3. Determine the Applicable Tax Bracket and Rate